 After a few minutes, check the second side and remove it once the second side is also a light golden brown color.

-Arepa con Queso with Butter and Cheese
+Arepa con Queso (Butter and Cheese)

 Open the arepas in half with a butter knife immediately after removing them from the pan or skillet.
 When the arepa is still warm, it’s easier to split the arepa with a butter knife.